 Clinical studies are very expensive, can run into unexpected difficulties and the outcomes are uncertain.
-The Company's first Phase II clinical study for ATB-346 is ongoing.
+The Company initiated a Phase 2B clinical study for ATB-346 in calendar Q3 2017 and announced the results in calendar Q1 2018.
 The final data collected from this study (or any other studies the Company conducts) may not be sufficient to support the regulatory approval of additional human testing of such product(s).
 Clinical studies of the Company's products may not be completed on schedule or on budget.
 The Company's failure to complete any of its clinical studies on schedule or on budget, or its failure to adequately demonstrate the safety and efficacy of any of the products it develops, could delay or prevent regulatory approval of such products, which could adversely affect the Company's business, financial condition, and results of operations.